7 Kumon Alternatives in 2025

 Thorough tutor vetting

-Learner has a four-stage vetting process that ensures tutors have the right expertise, can impact students’ lives, evaluate their own math skills and an examination.
+Learner has a four-stage vetting process that ensures tutors have the right expertise, can impact students’ lives, evaluate their own math skills, and conduct an examination.

 Kumon alternative #5: Thinkster Math

-Kumon alternative #5: the cost of Thinkster Math
+Kumon alternative #4: The cost of Thinkster Math

-Thinkster costs vary depending on the level of service you choose to take.
-It costs $60 a month to receive support and feedback from a coach but without one-to-one tutoring.
-With personalized tutoring sessions, its website states it can cost between $141 and $295 a month.
+Thinkster costs vary depending on the level of service you choose.
+For example, it costs $60 a month to receive support and feedback from a coach but not one-to-one tutoring.

 Pros and cons of Thinkster Math